apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**First glimpse of comet visible over San Antonio will be Friday night**
+**Trump requests military aircraft and vehicles amid Iran threat**

-You can read more about it [here](https://www.ksat.com/weather/2024/10/11/first-glimpse-of-comet-visible-over-san-antonio-will-be-friday-night/).
+You can read more about it [here](https://www.washingtonpost.com/politics/2024/10/11/trump-security-threats-iran-election-2024-campaign/).

 ## Requirements
 - Python 3.8